JayWan/JayWan.github.io/_posts/2017-10-17-How to Implement State Machine in programming languages?.md

 - embedded system
 comments: true
 ---
-After talking about ["How to construct state machines in C efficiently?"](http://jackwan.win/Constructing-State-Machines-Using-C-Rohit/), I attended professor Lee's OH, where we talked a little more upon this topic.
+After talking about ["How to construct state machines in C efficiently?"](http://jackwan.win/Constructing-State-Machines-Using-C-Rohit/) with Rohit, I attended professor Lee's OH, where we talked a little more upon this topic.

 This conversation is broader than the former one, but I still learnt a lot.